I created this lotion for a dear loved one who struggles with nervousness and anxiety, and has trouble relaxing and sleeping at night.

 Using a fork or small whisk, stir the lotion briskly for 30 to 45 seconds, then set aside to cool, checking and stirring often.
 To speed the cooling process, place your mixing container in a bowl of ice water.
 Stir occasionally, for around 30 seconds at a time, as the lotion cools and thickens.

-Stir in the essential oils.
+Stir in the essential oils and the preservative of your choice.

-If you’re adding a preservative to help your homemade lotion stay fresh for several months, do so now as well.
 If you don’t add a preservative, shelf life is only around 1 week, if stored in the refrigerator.

 - 4 grams Leucidal Liquid SF